 .25 oz Benedictine

 Shake all ingredients with ice to chill.
 Then, strain into an ice-filled Collins glass and garnish with a cherry and a slice of pineapple.

 Note: If you like the Singapore Sling, try this easier recipe too.
-Although it doesn't even use grenadine, I like it just as much!
+Although it doesn’t even use grenadine, we like it just as much!

 2 oz gin

 .25 oz grenadine

 Add all ingredients to a mixing glass and shake with ice to chill.
 Strain into a chilled cocktail glass and garnish with an orange twist.

 The Monkey Gland is delicious.
 For some reason this strikes us as a morning cocktail—probably because of the orange juice.
 One thing for sure is that you can’t tell this is a gin cocktail.
 The absinthe helps to elevate and combine the flavors while the gin provides some structure to the drink.
 We are not sure where the name comes from—not sure that we want to know—but this one is tasty.
 You could use it as an excuse to finally buy that expensive bottle of absinthe!